alinex/node-report/README.md

 report.plantuml "A -> B: Hello"
 ```

-Zhis sumple sequence diagram will be written into execution tags in markdown like:
+This sumple sequence diagram will be written into execution tags in markdown like:

 ``` markdown
 $$$ plantuml